nullpointerexceptionkek/prosemirror-proofread/README.md

 # ProseMirror-proofread

 **ProseMirror-proofread** is a plugin for adding spell-check and grammar-checking capabilities to your ProseMirror editor.
-This library helps you to integrate with a variety of spell-check services, including LanguageTool.
+This library helps you integrate a variety of spell-check services, including LanguageTool.
 This library is designed to handle caching, ignore, and pop-ups.
 It is up to the developer's responsibility to implement UI and spell checking services.
 In the example, example integration with LanguageTool and an example UI are provided, which can be a good starting point.

+The main difficulty of creating a spell-checking library for ProseMirror, which handles ProseMirror's particular index.
+Most spell-checking services are designed to handle plain text, and mapping between a rich ProseMirror document to plain text and vice versa is complex.

+To do so, the library checks each node individually and caches the results.
+As for inline nodes, the library will add filler characters by default.
+However, this might need to be overridden for some particular inline nodes.

 ## Features

-- **Spell Checking and Grammar Correction**: Identifies spelling errors, grammatical mistakes, and suggests potential corrections.
-By default, ProseMirror-proofread is designed to work with LanguageTool, but integrating with other tool is also possible.
+- **Spell Checking and Grammar Correction**: Identifies spelling errors and grammatical mistakes and suggests potential corrections.
+By default, ProseMirror-proofread is designed to work with LanguageTool, but integrating with other tools is also possible.
 - **Debounced Spell Check Requests**: Customizable debounce to control the frequency of error generation, ensuring smooth performance.
 - **Customizable Suggestion Box**: The library provides the ability to easily customize the UI for error suggestions.
 - **Reactive Spell Check Enable/Disable**: Built-in functionality to easily toggle spell-checking on or off.